alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

     "shmId": "The short ID for the SHM segment to deploy against", "tier": "The data classification tier for the DSG.
 This controls the network configuration and which mirror set the DSG is peered with", "domain": "The fully qualified domain name for the DSG environment", "netbiosname": "A short name to use as the local name for the domain.
-This must be 15 characters or less", "ipPrefix": "The three octet IP address prefix for the Class A range used by the management environemnt", "rdsAllowedSources": "A comma-separated string of Turing IP addresses ('193.60.220.253,193.60.220.240') for Tier 2 production DSGs and 'Internet' for test DSGs and production sandbox", "computeVmImageType": "The name of the Compute VM image (most commonly 'Ubuntu')",
+This must be 15 characters or less.
+If the first part of the domain is less than 15 characters, use this for the netbiosName", "ipPrefix": "The three octet IP address prefix for the Class A range used by the management environemnt", "rdsAllowedSources": "A comma-separated string of Turing IP addresses ('193.60.220.253,193.60.220.240') for Tier 2 production DSGs and 'Internet' for test DSGs and production sandbox", "computeVmImageType": "The name of the Compute VM image (most commonly 'Ubuntu')",